noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

   - socket: just a reversed lollipop
 - ownership: a solid line with circle containing a plus sign
   - the circle is attached to the classifer that owns the other end
+- nodes: shown as cubes

 ### structure diagrams

+#### deployment diagrams

+- model the executation architecture of a system
+- a high level view of how the software system will be actualized in terms of
+  - devices
+  - networks
+  - operating systems
+  - databases
+  - runtime environment
+  - etc

+- used by architects & deployment teams to model the runtime architecture of a system
+  - captures where each system (hardware & software) component will be located within the stack/topology of environment

+- key elements
+  - nodes: represent a deployment target that can host some software
+    - typically a hardware device/execution/runtime environment
+  - artifacts: what gets deployed onto a node
+    - typically executables/assets/etc
+  - relationships: exist between nodes & artifacts
+    - communication paths: bidirectional paths: two nodes talk to each other
+    - dependencies: between nodes & artifacts, or artifacts themselves

 #### package diagrams